 Hamilton Aquatics Short Course is held in October, at the start of the season, and gives swimmers the opportunity to demonstrate key skills such as starts, turns and finishes.
 This competition helps swimmers to excel in these areas as they begin to increase their fitness for the season.

-Hamilton Aquatics Winter Long Course is held in December, providing an opportunity for swimmers to race at the end of their training cycle, before the winter break, and allowing them to demonstrate the skills they have developed during this training cycle.
-It includes the Hamilton Aquatics 'Mixed Mystery Medley' event in which the 8 fastest swimmers from the 200m individual medley are be invited to participate.
+Hamilton Aquatics Winter Wonder is held in December, providing an opportunity for swimmers to race at the end of their training cycle, before the winter break, and allowing them to demonstrate the skills they have developed during this training cycle.

 Hamilton Aquatics 'Last Chance' is held in May, scheduled to fall within the qualifying period for British and other home country National Competitions, offering swimmers a 'Last Chance' to register times that can be used for entry to National competitions without having to travel overseas.
 This competition includes the Hamilton Aquatics 'Skins' competitions - a true test of swimmer's physical and mental toughness.

 Hamilton Aquatics Summer Sizzler is held in June, our last competition of the season.
 It provides a final opportunity for swimmers to demonstrate the skills they have learned and the development they have made during the season.

 The Hamilton Aquatics First Series is for swimmers 8 - 12 years old, their first experience of full competition under FINA rules.
 The focus in the Hamilton Aquatics First Series is on demonstrating the skills that swimmers are learning on a daily basis and learning key competition skills such as the start and marshalling procedures.